 Traditional Fine Art Studios vs. Digital Fine Art Studios

-Before designing your logo, it is important to know what traditional fine art and digital fine art constitute.
+Before designing your studio logo, it is important to know what traditional fine art and digital fine art constitute.
 This will help you develop laser-sharp clarity about your logo design approach.

 Traditionally, fine art was known as the visually pleasing art –where it did not have any intrinsic functional value.
 The typical forms of fine art were drawing, painting, sculpting, printmaking, and even photography.
 Today, fine art is typically divided into two categories: Traditional Fine Art and Digital Fine Art.
 Traditional fine art follows the traditional techniques, while digital fine art use technology.